Savory flavors come together in our low-fat low-carb take on this classic soup!

 1 Cup Baby spinach, Leaves

-Stir in the chicken broth and oregano.
-Bring to just a boil and then reduce the temperature and simmer 10 minutes.
+Add chicken broth and oregano to pot and bring to a boil then reduce heat and simmer for 10 minutes.

-Add the meatballs and cook until they float to the top, about 5 minutes.
-Add cauliflower rice; cook for an additional 2 minutes.
+Cook meatballs in soup for about 5 minutes or until they float to the top.
+Add cauliflower rice and cook for another 2 minutes.

 Did you know?